56kcloud/Training/Docker/kickstart/chapters/secrets.md

     <Snip>
     ```

 3. If you haven;t already done so, delete the file that you used as the source of the secret data in Step 1.
-The lab assumed this was **node1** in your lab.

     ```
     $ rm sec.txt